 8. Rights to Underlying Assets

-You have no rights or obligations in respect of the underlying instruments or assets relating to your CFDs or FX Contracts.
+You have no rights or obligations in respect of the underlying instruments or assets relating to your CFDs.
 The Customer understands that CFDs can have different underlying assets, such as stocks, indices, currencies and commodities.

 9. Currency Risk

-Investing in FX Contracts and CFDs with an underlying asset listed in a currency other than your base currency entails a currency risk, due to the fact that when the CFD or FX Contract is settled in a currency other than your base currency, the value of your return may be affected by its conversion into the base currency.
+Investing in CFDs with an underlying asset listed in a currency other than your base currency entails a currency risk, due to the fact that when the CFD is settled in a currency other than your base currency, the value of your return may be affected by its conversion into the base currency.

 10. One click trading and immediate execution